LGatodu47/Dimension-Settings/README.md

 ## License

-This mod is covered by the All Right Reserved License.
+This mod is covered by the GNU License.